-Three CBC search pipelines are participating in early-warning alerts: GstLAL, SPIIR, and MBTA.
+All of our CBC search pipelines (GstLAL, MBTA, PyCBC, and SPIIR) are participating in early-warning alerts.
 See the Online Pipelines section for details on these analyses.
 Localizations will be produced with BAYESTAR; see the Sky Localization and Parameter Estimation section for details.